-This unit consists of two projects in Year 10 and a more in depth investigation and development in Year 11, working in sketchbooks as well as making final creative textile outcomes.
+This unit consists of one project in Year 10 introducing students to a wide variety of new techniques and processes, before leading onto more in-depth personal investigations and development in Year 11.
+Both projects involve students working in sketchbooks as well as making final creative textile outcomes.